National Security Space Launch: Phase 1: development of detailed designs

-ULA was awarded $967 million of phase 1 funding for further development of Vulcan as a potential competitor in future contracts.
+ULA was awarded $967 million of phase 1 funding for further development of Vulcan Centaur as a potential competitor in future contracts.
 On 12 August 2019, ULA submitted Vulcan Centaur for phase 2 of the USAF's launch services competition.
-As of that time, Vulcan Centaur was on track for a 2021 launch.

 Phase 2: selection of two launch vendors

 On 12 August 2019, at least three of the four companies submitted their final bids for the launch services competition.
-SpaceX bid the existing launch vehicles of Falcon 9 and Falcon Heavy, while Blue Origin was expected to bid New Glenn, ULA bid Vulcan Centaur, and NGIS's bid status was not reported.
+SpaceX bid the existing Falcon 9 and Falcon Heavy, while Blue Origin was expected to bid New Glenn, ULA bid Vulcan Centaur, and NGIS's bid status was not reported.
 Blue Origin also filed a pre-award protest of the request for proposal arguing that the requirements were ambiguous.

 The US Department of the Air Force announced the results of the approximately US$3.5 billion National Security Space Launch Phase 2 Launch Service Procurement on 7 August 2020.
-SpaceX and ULA were the two vendors selected via the competition to supply launches to the US military in the 2022–2027 timeframe.
+SpaceX and ULA were the two vendors selected via the competition to supply launches to the US military in the 2022–2026 timeframe.